The ultra-wealthy, how can that possibly be relevant to you?

 It’s not money that you want, it’s the side effect, the outcome, of pursuing more happiness in your life.

-Financial freedom is about having choices, being able to do the things you love more often, when you choose.
+Financial freedom is about having choices and being able to do the things you love more often when you choose.

-The ultra-wealthy aren’t motivated for more money, they are motivated by the pursuit of their passion and their dreams.
+The ultra-wealthy aren’t motivated by more money, they are motivated by the pursuit of their passion and their dreams.